AAROC/ReproducibleASR/jekyll-on-rails/site/README.md

-# Reproducible ASR website
+# Reproducible ASR web stuff

-This repository contains the jekyll template and content fr the Reproducible Automatic Speech Recognition Gateway
+This repository contains the jekyll template and content for the Reproducible Automatic Speech Recognition Gateway and the Rails app for submission.